-- Further confirmation of the complaint and the desired resolution. - Details of the investigation. - A decision as to whether the complaint has been upheld or not. - Any actions being taken as a result of the complaint and investigation. - Details of how the Complainant can escalate the complaint if they are not satisfied.
+- Confirmation of the complaint stage, the complaint definition and the desired resolution. - Details of the investigation. - A decision as to whether the complaint has been upheld or not and the reasons for this decision - Any actions being taken as a result of the complaint and investigation - The detail of any further remedy offered to put things right - Details of how the Complainant can escalate the complaint to stage 2 if they are not satisfied with the stage 2 response